 There are a few good options for spider mites treatment, and most people find success with at least one of them.

 Neem oil is one of the most reliable.
 Mix it with a small amount of dish soap and water, shake well, and spray every surface of the plant, including the undersides of leaves.
 Neem disrupts the mites’ life cycle rather than just killing adults, which is why it works even when populations are dense.
 Kevin Espiritu of Epic Gardening puts it plainly: “Neem oil is my go-to for spider mites because it doesn’t just kill what’s there today.
 It interrupts reproduction, so you’re treating the problem, not just the symptom.”
+If you want the exact mix ratio, timing, and patch-test steps, the neem oil for plants guide breaks it down.
 Plan for reapplication every 5 to 7 days for at least three rounds.

 Insecticidal soap works by breaking down the mites’ outer layer on contact.
 It’s gentle on most plants and effective when applied thoroughly.
 Like neem, it needs repeat applications, because it doesn’t affect eggs.